andermoran/AngularAdvice/README.md

 ## Data Binding
  ### String Interpolation
-- Allows you to communicate between your TypeScript code and HTML template in your component
+- Allows you to communicate between your TypeScript code and HTML template in your component by using `[` and `]`
 ```html
 <p>Hello, my name is  {{ name }}!</p>
 ```